Duncan Keith

 Duncan Keith (born July 16, 1983) is a Canadian former professional ice hockey defenceman who played 17 seasons in the National Hockey League for the Chicago Blackhawks and Edmonton Oilers.
-He won three Stanley Cup championships with Chicago in 2010, 2013 and 2015.
-In 2017, Keith was named one of the "100 Greatest NHL Players" in history.
+He won three Stanley Cup championships with Chicago in 2010, 2013, and 2015.
+In 2017, Keith was named one of the 100 Greatest NHL Players in history.

 Following his freshman year at Michigan State University, Keith was selected in the second round, 54th overall, by Chicago in the 2002 NHL Entry Draft.
 After splitting the next year between Michigan State and the Kelowna Rockets of the Western Hockey League (WHL), he spent two seasons with the Norfolk Admirals of the American Hockey League (AHL).
 In 2005–06, he played his NHL rookie season with the Blackhawks.
 Four years later, he won the James Norris Memorial Trophy as the NHL's best defenceman.
 He won a second Norris in 2014 and received the Conn Smythe Trophy as the most valuable player of the 2015 Stanley Cup playoffs by a unanimous vote.

 Keith was known as a two-way defenceman, capable in both shutdown and offensive roles.
 He is a two-time gold medallist in international competition, having appeared with Team Canada at the 2010 Vancouver and 2014 Sochi Winter Olympics.
+Keith was inducted into the Hockey Hall of Fame in 2025.